PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two2.md

 Tom scooped up a handful of apple flesh, and turned towards the house.
 The wind battered it's walls.
 The roof tiles rattled.
 It would be just as cold in there as out here.
 She had better get inside.

-She walked slowly towards, giving herself time to finish eating.
+She walked slowly towards the door, giving herself time to finish eating.
 As she drew close, the remains of the door latch caught Tom’s attention.
 It was a mangled, rusted wreck that had once been a latch.
 Tom had never known it any other way.
 The latch on the giant’s door was the first functioning one she had seen.

 Licking her hands clean, and wiping them on her trousers, she wondered if their mangled latch could be bent back into shape.
 But then shadows of anxiety arrived as she remembered how others would react.